-Gaudi accelerators: a good fit for healthcare AI applications
+Why is Gaudi a good fit for healthcare use cases?

 Deep neural network-based medical image analysis or genomics includes a large amount of processing that can be parallelized and thus accelerated.
 Healthcare use cases benefit specifically from accelerators that can handle data parallelism when the training dataset is huge and model parallelism when the models are large.